 To know how Kanban works, think about a Toyota manufacturing plant within the Nineteen Fifties that makes elements for cars.

-Manufacturing processes on the time have been targeted on “pushing” elements by way of as shortly as attainable.
+Manufacturing processes on the time have been targeted on “pushing” elements by means of as shortly as attainable.
 Machines have been optimized to supply.
 Staff of the period might have been paid “piece work,” which means their revenue trusted what number of elements they made per hour.

 To unravel this manufacturing drawback and associated considerations, engineers at Toyota started learning grocery shops.